quii/learn-go-with-tests/databases.md

 ## 1 - Existence of `dir`

-Let's write our mock store (and test) first, so we can test the `migrate` function in isolation.
+Let's write our mock store, and tests, first, so we can test the `migrate` function in isolation.

 ```go
 // migrate_test.go